Students of the Month

 Up to 161 students are named Presidential Scholars each year.
 Matteo was one of three students from Arizona to receive this recognition in 2024.

-Logan is an 11th grade student in the Empowerment Scholarship Account (ESA) Program and was nominated by his mother Vanessa Sheppard.
+Logan is an 11th-grade student in Pinal County, and is participating in the Empowerment Scholarship Account (ESA) Program and was nominated by his mother Vanessa Sheppard.
 Mrs. Sheppard noted Logan’s academic diligence in maintaining a 4.0 GPA and maintaining his studies even through the summer.
 Logan is the youngest participant in his dual enrollment college courses and has taken initiative on group projects, contributed thoughtfully to class discussions, and models a positive attitude and approach to learning.
 Logan is also working towards earning his private pilot’s license and becoming an FAA licensed drone pilot.
 Logan also participates in the Civil Air Patrol where he has been promoted quickly.
 Logan is a member of the San Tan Composite Mountain Biking Team for which he trains vigorously.

-Gavino is a 5th grade student in the Empowerment Scholarship Account (ESA) program and was nominated by his mother, Athena Delgado.
+Gavino is a 5th-grade student in Pima County, who participates in the Empowerment Scholarship Account (ESA) program and was nominated by his mother, Athena Delgado.
 In Gavino’s nomination, Mrs. Delgado shared about Gavino’s studious behavior, kind demeanor, and hunger for knowledge.
 Gavino hosts an annual cornhole tournament in support of the Bags, Boards, and Blessings fund which helps feed community members for the Thanksgiving holiday.
 Gavino is also an avid history student who often watches videos, creates quizzes, and reads facts and articles in his spare time.
 Gavino has taken robotics classes and has recently begun taking courses through Arizona State University.

-Markayla is a 10th grade student at Chandler High School and was nominated by her Indigenous Student Engagement Specialist, Antonette Shirley.
+Markayla is a 10th-grade student at Chandler High School in Maricopa County, and was nominated by her Indigenous Student Engagement Specialist, Antonette Shirley.
 Mrs. Shirley noted that Markayla has been enrolled in college courses starting in 7th grade and now attends Chandler-Gilbert Community College alongside being a student at Chandler High School.
 Markayla competed on her basketball team, the Rezbombers, in the 20th anniversary NABI games and made it to the final four.
 Markayla broke the season record as a freshman on the varsity girls’ basketball team and ended the season with 291 points with 12 assists and thirty-five 3-pointers.